Mortgages For Temps and Agency Workers

 Affordability

 But, some can use the most recent earnings or your latest contract if the figures are higher than in the past.
-You may also be able to include additional income you get from other sources, or alternatively, low-income mortgages are another option you can look into.
+You may also be able to include additional income you get from other sources, or low-income mortgages are another option you can look into.

 Mortgage Affordability Calculator